-What Are Verification Services?
+What Are Customer Verification Services?

-Verification services confirm that an individual has a desired characteristic such as an affiliation with a particular group like the military or being a student.
+Customer verification services confirm that an individual has a desired characteristic such as an affiliation with a particular group like the military or being a student.
 They can also be used to verify occupation or current employment.
 One highly valuable use of verification services is in targeted marketing campaigns, where they can help businesses identify and attract members of desired customer segments for a gated, exclusive offer.

-Using Verification Services for Market Segmentation
+Using Customer Verification Services for Market Segmentation

-The main value of verification services is that they allow businesses to create gated offer programs that provide exclusive discounts or offers to specific, high-value groups with great purchasing power, such as:
+The main value of customer verification services is that they allow businesses to create gated offer programs that provide exclusive discounts or offers to specific, high-value groups with great purchasing power, such as: